javipv/gitTools/README.md

 Use ":Gith" to show an abridged command help.

 Use ":Git" without arguments, to open a menu window displaying all commands.

 Use ":Git PATTERN1 PATTERN2", with arguments, to show the commands matching the selected patterns.

-Then you can select on the menu window the command you want to launch.
+Then you can select on the menu window the command you want to launch..

 For instance:

-":Git merge" to show all commands and descriptions matching "merge".
+- ":Git merge" to show all commands and descriptions matching "merge".

-":Git commit" to show all commands and descriptions matching "commit".
+- ":Git commit" to show all commands and descriptions matching "commit".

-":Git branch merge" to show all commands and descriptions matching "branch" and "merge".
+- ":Git branch merge" to show all commands and descriptions matching "branch" and "merge".

-":Git" show all commands.
+- ":Git" show all commands.

 It is advisable to install hi.vim (https://github.com/javipv/hi.vim) to display results colorized.